 ‘Confidentiality breaches’ condemned as ex-MP says misconduct claims withdrawn

-David Warburton was suspended by the Conservative Party in April 2022 and resigned last month after a probe into the complaints.
+David Warburton was suspended by the Conservative Party in April 2022 and resigned last month after an inquiry into the complaints.

-The House of Commons has condemned “egregious breaches of confidentiality” after David Warburton claimed allegations of sexual misconduct against him have been withdrawn.
+The House of Commons has condemned “egregious breaches of confidentiality” after David Warburton claimed allegations of sexual misconduct against him had been withdrawn in a parliamentary probe.

-The former Somerton and Frome MP was suspended by the Conservative Party in April 2022 and resigned last month after a probe into the complaints.
+The former Somerton and Frome MP was suspended by the Conservative Party in April 2022 and resigned last month after an inquiry into the complaints.

-A Westminster panel launched a reinvestigation after suggesting the initial inquiry had been “materially flawed” but the Commons said on Sunday inquiries would no longer be proceeding.
+A Westminster panel launched a reinvestigation after suggesting the initial probe had been “materially flawed” but the Commons said on Sunday inquiries would no longer be proceeding.

 Mr Warburton’s office had earlier on Sunday released a statement claiming he had been “vindicated” and complaints against him withdrawn.

-In response, a Commons spokesperson said: “Parliament’s Independent Complaints and Grievance Scheme operates on the basis of confidentiality for the benefit of all parties.
+In a following statement, a Commons spokesperson said: “Parliament’s Independent Complaints and Grievance Scheme operates on the basis of confidentiality for the benefit of all parties.
 It is vital to the integrity of every case and for the wellbeing of those involved.
 For that reason, we are not providing any information regarding the investigation other than it will no longer be proceeding.

 “Divulging the details of an investigation, particularly through proactive briefings to the media, poses a significant risk to the wellbeing of others who may be involved in an ICGS case.
 We strongly condemn such egregious breaches of confidentiality for that reason.